Stationary Engines Section

 Come and see these fascinating machines at work!

-Due to the ongoing Coronavirus pandemic and its impact on the feasibility of running a show in 2021, entries for the Stationary Engines section cannot be accepted at present.
-Any changes to the current situation will be published on the homepage of the website so please check back for the latest updates.
+Due to the ongoing Coronavirus pandemic and subsequent cancellation of the 2021 show, entries for the Stationary Engines section cannot be accepted at present.
+Any news regarding a show in 2022 will be published on the homepage of the website so please check back for the latest updates.

 In the meantime, if you have an enquiry for the Stationary Engines section please fill in the contact form below.